Layoffs at HP

-If you know someone dealing with possible retirement (EER) or layoff
+If you know someone dealing with possible retirement or layoff

 (WFR), send them this

-link -- which has pragmatic advice collected from HP and HPE alumni who have
+link.
+Practical advice from HP and HPE alumni who have

 gone through past cycles: